 |DraftKings Sportsbook||Foxwoods El San Juan Casino||Coming Soon||Coming Soon|

 BetMGM was the first sportsbook to accept a legal wager in Puerto Rico on February 11, 2022.
-It was placed in-person a the Casino del Mar which is located in San Juan, where the brick-and-mortar BetMGM Sportsbook is located.
-The brand has also stated its intent to be amongst the first (if not THE first) to accept an online bet in Puerto Rico as well.
-Current evidence indicates that we are getting closer to the eventual launch of online betting – so keep your eyes peeled for the launch of the BetMGM Puerto Rico mobile app.
+The brick-and-mortar BetMGM Sportsbook was built at the Casino del Mar in San Juan.
+The brand has also stated its intent to be amongst the first to accept online betting in Puerto Rico.

 The partnership with the Casino del Mar gives BetMGM access to the country, expanding the brand’s already vast footprint in legal online sports betting.

 FanDuel Sportsbook has a substantial footprint in the market share of sports betting, and for a good reason.
-Initially, FanDuel made its name as a fantasy sports operator but has since branched out to sportsbook and hasn’t looked back.
+Initially, FanDuel made its name as a fantasy sports operator.
+However, it has later branched out to sportsbook and hasn’t looked back.

 Another staple in the US betting industry is DraftKings Sportsbook.
-DraftKings made its mark as a daily fantasy operator and has since expanded to sportsbook and casino, carving out quite the market share along the way.
+DraftKings made its mark as a daily fantasy operator initially.
+It has later expanded to a sportsbook and casino, carving out quite the market share along the way.

 In 2021, Caesars Sportsbook overtook the William Hill sportsbook and reaped solid dividends.